Codecademy/docs/content/general/concepts/semantic-technologies/terms/sparql/sparql.md

 ### `SELECT`

 A **`SELECT`** query returns some of the values of the terms in the RDF data that match with the variables of the query pattern defined within the query.
-Which of these values will be returned is specified in the `SELECT` clause.
+The ones that will be returned among these values are specified in the `SELECT` clause.

 For example, the following query will return the values matching `?title` in the query pattern: